sdonglab/LNKD/README.md

 ## Use Cases
 LNKD can modified by users to be broadly applied to crosslink prediction in any polymer network.
 We have used the method to simultaneously predict both of the following types of crosslinks in structures of pre-crosslinked micelles to model molecularly imprinted nanoparticles (MINPs) from their monomers:
-1. Azide-alkyne cycloaddition to form triazoles
+1. Azide-alkyne cycloaddition to form triazoles on the surface of the micelles
-2. radical polymerization of alkenes to form carbon-carbon bonds
+2. radical polymerization of alkenes to form carbon-carbon bonds in the core of the micelles

-NOTE insert notes about what parts of our algorithm are specific to these cases/what they would have to change

 ## Using LNKD